Computational-Plant-Science/Root-Diameter-Prediction-with-Residual-Neural-Network/README.md

 ResNet Neural Network

 # Introduction
-Characterizing root systems in field conditions is a challenging task.
-Surprisingly, not many people have started using Fiber Optic (FO) sensors for this purpose.
-Utilizing FO sensors for root system characterization could be very helpful for plant breeders aiming to develop stress-resilient crop varieties.
-To achieve this, we collected data using three FO sensors and analyzed it using a neural network.
+We collected data using three FO sensors and analyzed it using a neural network.
 This code is used to predict the diameter of plant roots using a residual neural network.

-# Network Architecture
-The input consists of a 2 x 2 convolutional layer, followed by batch normalization, an activation function (ReLU), and a max-pooling layer.
-The convolutional layer comprises 16 feature maps.
-The output of the max-pooling layer is connected to 21 residual blocks, each composed of two 5 x 5 convolutional layers, followed by two batch normalizations and an activation functions (ReLU).
-Each convolutional layer consists of 16 feature maps.
-The output of the final residual block is connected to three dense layers with values of 50, 40, and 20, respectively, and finally, an output layer.

-In this setup, "d" denotes the sample size, set at 300, while "n" represents the number of channels, fixed at 2, and "m" represent the number of classes, which is also set at 2.
-Notably, each dense layer is intricately connected with a corresponding dropout layer with a dropout rate of 0.3, optimizing the network's performance.

 # Data Sets and Preparations
 ![pic2](https://github.com/Computational-Plant-Science/Root-Diameter-Prediction-with-Residual-Neural-Network/assets/133724174/b1a7f0a5-adf3-4363-a7d8-df4806583988)